About

 You can subscribe to receive email notifications when there’s a new post on the site via the form lower down on this page, or you can follow the site on various social media sites via the icon links at the foot of the page.

 You can!
 I run a Patreon page for the site, the funds from which will hopefully allow me to continue making improvements to the site and making it easier to use.
-Supporters there also get to see new posts before they’re up on social media.

 The chemical structures in the site’s graphics are created using PerkinElmer’s ChemDraw Professional v15, which can be purchased here.
 A free trial is also available.
 Compound Interest is independent of and has no association with PerkinElmer or its affiliates.